 How to start safe and easy?

-In the beginning I recommend concentrating on fruits and vegetables leading the high fiber foods list above.
-That’s also the focus of the first few weeks in my 52 Chef Habits E-course where I help my course students to create sustainable healthy habits.
+In the beginning I recommend concentrating on fruits and vegetables leading the top 27 list above.
+That’s also the focus of the first few weeks in my 52 Chef Habits E-course.
+In my flagship program I help course students to create sustainable healthy habits.

 Fruits and vegetables do not only contain dietary “ballast”, but also a lot of liquid!
 A muesli with nuts and fruits or a fiber drink like my breakfast smoothie will start your day with a good dietary fiber source.
 Vegetable soups are also a great option.
-They are easily digestible and contain a lot of liquid in addition to the dietary fibers.
+They are easily digestible and contain in addition also a lot of liquid.

 If you want to take it to the next level, you can easily replace foods you love with the whole grain version.
-This goes particularly well with rice, bread and pasta.
+This goes particularly well with brown rice, whole wheat bread and whole grain pasta.
 Don’t give up with the first type of whole grain food.
 Take your time to test out several whole-meal products until you find your favorites.

-If you don’t like high fiber foods or you can’t tolerate them, you can also buy fiber supplements.
+The best fiber for diet comes of course from real foods as presented above.
+If you can’t tolerate them, you can also buy fiber supplements.
 Wheat bran, guar gum, pectin, or agar-agar is the best fiber supplement you can get.
-Such a dietary fiber supplement is available either as powder or in form of tablets and granules.
+Such a dietary supplement is available either as powder or in form of tablets and granules.